 LW 915; 4 hours.
-This course addresses: (1) the law governing transfers of property at death, including intestate succession, wills and will substitutes, and the administration of estates; (2) the laws governing the creation, administration, and interpretation of trusts; and (3) important principles of the law of future interests frequently encountered in estate planning.
+This course addresses: (1) the law governing transfers of property at death, including intestate succession, wills and will substitutes, and the administration of estates; and (2) the laws governing the creation, administration, and interpretation of trusts.

 LW 756D; 1-3 hours.
 Once students have completed the litigation clinic internship program, they may participate in a directed internship of one to three hours depending on faculty availability and approval.
 Directed interns may concentrate on one area of practice.
 Credit, no-credit.

 LW 911D; 1-3 hours.
 Once students have completed the transactional clinic internship, they may participate in a directed internship of one to three hours depending on faculty availability and approval.
 Directed interns will engage in the practice of transactional law.
 Credit, no-credit.